-We found out during the safari that the gazelles where the prey for the lions and other meat-eating animals. ;-(
+We found out during the safari that the gazelles were the prey for the lions and other meat-eating animals. ;-(

 The black rhinoceros are nearly extinct due to poachers.
-The are on the critically endangered list due to their demands for their horn.
+They are on the critically endangered list due to their demands for their horn.

-Nocturnal, stealthy, and wary of humans, leopards are an elusive animal, making a sighting a rare treat for any safari-goer.
-The smallest of the big cats, leopards are mostly solitary creatures, and are likely to flee at the first sign of perceived danger.
+Nocturnal, stealthy, and wary of humans, leopards are an elusive animal, making sighting a rare treat for any safari-goer.
+The smallest of the big cats, leopards are mostly solitary creatures and are likely to flee at the first sign of perceived danger.

 You can say that the leopard was missing in action.

 During the safari, we had to stop a lot because the animals wanted to get to the other side.
 It was impressive to watch.